The Inflation Technique Completely Solves the Causal Compatibility Problem: Preliminary Definitions

-\begin{prob}{\term{Approximate Causal Compatibility}} \\ \textsc{Input:} $\epsilon>0$, a causal structure $\G$ and a particular probability distribution over the observed variables $P$.\\ \textsc{Output:} If there does not exist a probability distribution $\tilde{P}$, compatible with $\G$, and such that $\|P-\tilde{P}\|^2\leq\epsilon$, then return a function $F$ such that $F(P)$ is as negative as possible while satisfying $F(P')\geq 0$ for all distributions $P'$ compatible with $\G$.\\ \textsc{Objective:} Determine if $P$ is ``approximately compatible'' with $\G$; if not, provide a witness $F$ to detect incompatibility. \end{prob}
+\begin{prob}{\term{Approximate Causal Compatibility}} \\ \textsc{Input:} $\epsilon>0$, a causal structure $\G$ and a particular probability distribution $P$ over the observed variables.\\ \textsc{Output:} If there does not exist a probability distribution $\tilde{P}$ over the observed variables, such that $\|P-\tilde{P}\|^2\leq\epsilon$ and $\tilde{P}$ is compatible with $\G$, then return a function $F$ such that $F(P)<0$ and $F(\hat{P})\geq 0$ for all distributions $\hat{P}$ compatible with $\G$.\\ \textsc{Objective:} Determine if $P$ is ``approximately compatible'' with $\G$; if not, provide a witness $F$ to prove incompatibility of $P$. \end{prob}

+Note that, if $P$ is not approximately compatible with $\G$, the function $F$ witnessing its incompatibility is not required to be \emph{universal}.
+Namely, there could exist other distributions $P'$ incompatible with $\G$ such that $F(P')\geq 0$.

 The goal of this paper is to provide a solution to this problem.
 Note that, since for any $\G$ the set of compatible distributions is closed \cite{rosset2016finite}, it follows that any distribution $P$ that is $\epsilon$-compatible for all $\epsilon>0$ must be compatible with $\G$.
 The analog problem for $\epsilon=0$ will be simply referred to as \emph{Causal Compatibility}.